shalinitiwarindia/Employee-Management-by-react/README.md

 - Font sizes, padding, and layout spacing are adjusted for smaller screens.
 - The table columns and form inputs are modified for accessibility and legibility on different devices.

 This layout and functionality make `EmployeeForm` an effective tool for managing and displaying employee information in a user-friendly, responsive interface.
-Let me know if you need further customization or styling suggestions!